jupyterlite/jupyterlite/docs/quickstart/standalone.md

 Deploying a JupyterLite site requires:

 - a copy of the JupyterLite site assets
-  - often provided by the `pip`-installable python package `jupyterlite`
+  - often provided by the `pip`-installable python package `jupyterlite-core`
 - an option set of configurations for the site and different apps
   - different options offer trade-offs between reproducibility, build speed, deployment size, and end-user performance, privacy, and security